chavarera/PythonScript/Class/SingleInheritance.md

 		#initilize own instance variable

-#Create an object of Base class
+#Create an object of child class
 objname=ParentClassName(all paramters)

 #To Call Methods of parent and child class use object of child class